pstrauch/3d_vision/README.md

 # Structure

-- Please note that any paths in the script must be adjusted to your local file hierarchy.
 - The data_extractors scripts are used to extract and reshape the raw data.
 - The contact_gt and heatmap_gt scripts are used to generate the ground truth contact and heat maps.
-- We supply data loaders for relevant training, val and test input in utils and training folders. we supply scripts to create the contact map and heatmaps in the respective folders. it is crucial to create these before running the training.
+- We supply data loaders for relevant training, val and test input in utils and training folders.

-In the train folder, scripts are provided to train the different methods.
+- In the train folder, scripts are provided to train the different methods.

-# Dataset
--At the first run the data has to be reshaped.
-This may take some time but you should be updated on the progress in your console.
-Once it has been created it will be stored locally on your machine.
-If you need to change the reshaping, please delete the files in the data/datasets/H2O/packed_data directory.
-Otherwise, your changes may not take effect.
+- Further utility scripts in utils and reprojections are used for generating plots but are not crucial to the project

+> Please note that any paths in the script must be adjusted to your local file hierarchy!